googleapis/langchain-google-alloydb-pg-python/DEVELOPER.md

 #### Project Setup

-1. Create an AlloyDB cluster, instance, and database
+1. Create an AlloyDB cluster, instance, and database.
+1. Create a private pool for Cloud Build, in order to connect to the VPC network to run tests against a private IP.
+Learn more at [Run builds in a private pool ](https://cloud.google.com/build/docs/private-pools/run-builds-in-private-pool)
-1. Setup Cloud Build triggers (above)
+1. Setup Cloud Build triggers (above).
+Note: Triggers are created in same region as private pool.

 #### Run tests with Cloud Build